joelkingsley/meta-react-native-specialization-learning/working-with-data/m5-lab/README.md

 - Visual feedback for active filters
 - Support for multiple selections

-### Section List
+### Menu Item Display
-- Grouped by categories
+- Title and price for each item
-- Item title and price display
+- Organized by category sections
-- Scrollable interface
+- Scrollable interface with headers

 ## 🚀 Performance Optimizations